 Now that I think about it, I’ve spent most of my life chatting to strangers and not come to any harm.
 Nowadays, when I’m out riding, I regularly strike up conversations with people I don’t know.
 I may not know their names, but they’re not strangers.
 We’re all part and parcel of the brother and sisterhood of cyclists.

-About a year ago, I started chatting with someone who shared my interests: football and cycling.
+Back in 2010, I started “chatting” with someone who shared my interests: football and cycling.
 We regularly dropped by one another’s blogs and left comments.
 I knew his name, where he lived, the names of his family and his email address, but that was it.
 We were to all intents and purposes strangers.
-A few months ago he made me and two other strangers a proposal we just couldn’t refuse.
+In 2011 he made me and two other strangers a proposal we just couldn’t refuse.
 He suggested we pooled our efforts to write a cycling blog.
-It launched at the start of this year, has been well received and it’s been such a blast.
+It launched at the start of 2012 and has gone from strength to strength.
+It’s been such a blast.
 Mosey over to www.velovoices.com and check it out.
-While I was in the UK last week, I took the opportunity to meet up with two of the threesome and found we weren’t strangers at all, just long lost brothers and sisters in arms.
+Over the years, I managed to meet up with many of our VeloVoices and found we weren’t strangers at all, just long lost brothers and sisters in arms.